 (ii) a statement outlining the CDR consumer’s right to elect that their redundant data be deleted;

-(iii) instructions for how the election can be made.
+(iii) instructions for how the election can be made;

+(i) if the CDR data may be, or will be, collected by the provider under a CAP arrangement:

+(i) a statement of that fact; and

+(ii) the provider’s name; and

+(iii) the provider’s accreditation number; and

+(iv) a link to the provider’s CDR policy; and

+(v) a statement that the CDR consumer can obtain further information about such collections or disclosures from the accredited person’s CDR policy if desired.

 Note: For paragraph (c), if the accredited person is seeking the CDR consumer’s consent to de-identification as referred to in paragraph (e), the accredited person would need to indicate how that would comply with the data minimisation principle.

+(4) To avoid doubt, whether the accredited person asks the CDR consumer for the consent directly, or through another person acting on its behalf under a CAP or outsourced provider agreement, the consent is taken to be asked for by, and given to, the accredited person.

 4.12 Restrictions on seeking consent

 (1) An accredited person must not specify a period of time for the purposes of paragraph 4.11(1)(b) that is more than 12 months.

-(2) An accredited person must not ask the CDR consumer to consent to collection or use of their CDR data unless the accredited data recipient would comply with the data minimisation principle in respect of that collection or those uses.
+(2) An accredited person must not ask for a collection consent or a use consent unless it would comply with the data minimisation principle in respect of that collection or those uses.

 Note: See rule 1.8 for the definition of “data minimisation principle”.

-(3) An accredited person must not ask a CDR consumer to give consent to use or disclose their CDR data for any of the following uses or disclosures:
+(3) An accredited person must not ask for a consent:

-(a) selling the CDR data (unless de-identified in accordance with the CDR data de-identification process);
+(a) that is not in a category of consents; or

-(b) subject to subrule (4), using the CDR data, including by aggregating the data, for the purpose of:
+(b) subject to subrule (4), is for using the CDR data, including by aggregating the data, for the purpose of:

 (i) identifying; or